Amsterdam Central Station (Dutch: Amsterdam Centraal)

 - Metro line 54 (Amsterdam Centraal – Gein)

-In 2018, the new line 52 (Noord station – Zuid station) was opened, which also has a stop at Centraal station.
+In 2018, the new metro line 52 (Noord station – Zuid station) was opened, which also stops at Centraal station.

 → Download: ap / plan: metro lines in Amsterdam / route map (250 KByte)